Welcome to our website.

 Q. How can enterprises leverage renewable energy?

 A. Renewable energy sources can lower costs, but prices fluctuate often.
 Drought and low water levels can drive hydropower prices up one week.
 The next week, flash floods may send rates falling at lightning speed.
 Such variances make predicting costs difficult.
 A calculated approach to energy management can help enterprises source the most effective type of energy at any given time, especially if they partner with a third-party sustainability service provider.

 Q. How else can energy savings be achieved?

-Now, let’s look at demand response, which has transformed the energy marketplace.
+Another opportunity stems from demand response, which has transformed the energy marketplace.
 Enterprises can determine when to best consume electricity and work closely with energy suppliers to sell back unused energy at peak times, creating new revenue streams.
-Yes, demand response requires involvement, but it’s worth it because carbon emissions can be reduced by 50% over 20 years.
+While demand response requires involvement, it’s worth it because carbon emissions can be reduced by 50% over 20 years.